-With the compounding effects of the pandemic, learning loss, and increasing child poverty, we must make sure that our most vulnerable and youngest children, especially the 51,540 children in poverty.
+With the compounding effects of the pandemic, learning loss, and increasing child poverty, we must make sure that our most vulnerable and youngest children, especially the 51,540 children in poverty are protected.

 The UCP campaigned on a promise to "maintain or increase funding to education."
 Not only did they break that promise, but they targeted their cuts in a way that hurt the most vulnerable and youngest students.